wp-plugins/vicomi-comment-system/readme.txt

 = 1.24 =

 * New graphs at the Moderation page - Get more insights

+= 1.25 =

+* Changes at Moderation site - Addded search option - you may search for a comment/spam comment and delete it

 == A brief Markdown Example ==